Australian Grading System Explained: A Complete Guide

 4. South Australia (SA)

-The below table shows the grading scale used by universities in South Australia.
+The table below shows the grade scale followed by the educational institutions of South Australia:

 Grade Grade Name Grade Scale (%) US Equivalent